SimleZhaoXu/mapbox-utils/packages/docs/layer/advance-polygon-layer.md

 <script setup>
 import { onBeforeUnmount } from 'vue'
-import MapView from '/components/map-view.vue' import { AdvancePolygonLayer } from 'mapbox-utils' import { points } from '../assets/data'
+import MapView from '/components/map-view.vue' import { AdvancePolygonLayer } from 'mapbox-postting' import { points } from '../assets/data'
 import * as turf from '@turf/turf'
 import data from '/data/polygonData.json'